The Solutions

 Society affiliation

 North China University of Water Resources and Electric Power (NCWU) was founded in 1951.
-It has 68 full-time undergraduate majors, 38 master's degree-granting first-level disciplines, 4 doctoral degree-granting first-level disciplines, and 3 centers for post-doctoral studies.
-It has 22 provincial first-level key disciplines, 3 provincial distinctiv...
+It offers 69 full-time undergraduate programs, 42 master's degree-granting programs, 5 doctoral degree-granting first-level programs, and 3 centers for post-doctoral studies.
+It has 22 provincial first-level key disciplines, 3 provincial distinctive key discipl...

 North China University of Water Resources and Electric Power (NCWU) was founded in 1951.
-It has 68 full-time undergraduate majors, 38 master's degree-granting first-level disciplines, 4 doctoral degree-granting first-level disciplines, and 3 centers for post-doctoral studies.
+It offers 69 full-time undergraduate programs, 42 master's degree-granting programs, 5 doctoral degree-granting first-level programs, and 3 centers for post-doctoral studies.
 It has 22 provincial first-level key disciplines, 3 provincial distinctive key disciplines (groups), and 1 provincial urgently-needed distinctive key discipline.
-The engineering and environment/ecology disciplines have entered the top 1% of the ESI ranking.
-NCWU, with an area of 3,835 mu, has three campuses: Huayuan Campus, Longzihu Campus and Jianghuai Campus, and 26 teaching units, including the School of Water Conservancy and the College of Electrical Engineering.
-There are more than 36,000 full-time undergraduates, master's students, doctoral students and international students, as well as more than 2,600 faculty members, including over 820 teachers with senior titles, over 1,180 teachers with doctoral degrees, and over 130 high-level talents such as experts enjoying special government allowances from the State Council, national talents and Henan Provincial outstanding experts.
+The discipline of engineering has entered the top 5‰ in the ESI rankings, and the disciplines of environmental/ecology, materials science, earth science, and social sciences general have entered the top 1% in the ESI rankings.
+NCWU, with an area of 3,835 mu, has three campuses: Huayuan Campus, Longzihu Campus and Jianghuai Campus, and 30 teaching units, including School of Water Conservancy and School of Electrical Engineering, etc. There are more than 38,000 full-time undergraduates, master’s students, doctoral students and international students, as well as more than 2,800 faculty members, including over 900 teachers with senior professional titles, over 1,300 teachers with doctoral degrees, and over 140 high-level talents such as academicians, recipients of the National High-Level Talent Special Support Program, National Excellent Teachers, and recipients of the Henan Provincial Outstanding Youth Science Fund, etc.

 Junguo Liu